History of the Long Island Rail Road: 1990s–2000s: Penn Station, bilevels and dual-modes, and M7s

-The railroad also purchased new DE (Diesel Electric) 30 and DE-DM (Diesel Electric and Dual Mode) 30 diesel engines capable of providing push-pull service with the bilevels.
+The railroad also purchased new EMD DE30AC and DM30AC – respectively diesel and dual-mode diesel-electric – locomotives capable of providing push-pull service with the bilevels.
 In October 2002, a total of 836 Bombardier-built M7 cars began to replace the entire M1 fleet.
 By the end of 2006, the M7s completely replaced the aging M1 fleet.
-The M7s were able to deal better with snowstorms than their predecessors.
+The M7s were better at operating during snowstorms than their predecessors.

-The MTA had announced in October 2002 that it had planned to merge the LIRR and the Metro-North Railroad into a new entity, to be called, MTA Rail Road, a merger which required approval by the New York Legislature.
+The MTA had announced in October 2002 that it had planned to merge the LIRR and the Metro-North Railroad into a new entity, to be called MTA Rail Road, a merger which required approval by the New York Legislature.
 It was announced in 2007, however, that the planned merger was rejected and will not be further pursued.

 In 2006, an 18-year-old woman died at the Woodside station after falling into the gap between the platform and train, and subsequently getting hit by an oncoming passenger train.
 The death resulted in the LIRR and Metro-North Railroad implementing an aggressive platform gap mitigation platform conductor personnel, and "Watch the gap" programs.

 On June 4, 2007, MTA announced the appointment of Helena Williams to the position of President of the LIRR.
 Williams succeeded Raymond P. Kenny, the interim President who had held the office since James J. Dermody stepped down in September 2006.
 Williams's promotion marks the first time this position has been held by a woman.

-The Long Island Rail Road celebrated its 175th anniversary on April 22, 2009 with a trip on the TC82 inspection car from Brooklyn to Greenport, the original LIRR main line.
+The Long Island Rail Road celebrated its 175th anniversary on April 22, 2009, with a trip on the TC82 inspection car from Brooklyn to Greenport, the original LIRR main line.
 The train stopped along the way to pick up proclamations from county executives in Nassau and Suffolk counties.